Philip D. and Eleanor G. Winn Professor for Children and Youth at Risk

 ACADEMIC AND RESEARCH INTERESTS

 Professor Jeff Jenson is the Philip D. and Eleanor G. Winn Professor for Children and Youth at Risk.
-His research interests address the etiology and prevention of childhood and adolescent problems of bullying, aggression, school dropout and juvenile delinquency.
-His research focuses on the application of a risk-and-resilience approach to preventing childhood and adolescent health and behavior problems, and on the evaluation of prevention strategies aimed at promoting positive youth development.
+His research focuses on the application of a public health approach to preventing child and adolescent health and behavior problems and on the evaluation of preventive interventions aimed at promoting positive youth development.

 Jenson has published seven books and more than 100 articles and chapters on topics of prevention and child and adolescent development.
 His research has appeared in leading journals, such as Prevention Science and the Journal of Adolescent Health.
 His 2014 book (with K. Bender), Preventing child and adolescent problem behavior: Evidence-based strategies in schools, families, and communities (Oxford University Press) is a comprehensive review of empirical evidence pertaining to the efficacy of preventive interventions for children and youth.

 Jenson’s book (with M. Fraser), Social policy for children and families: A risk and resilience perspective, reviews current and promising public policies focused on social and health problems ranging from child abuse and disabilities to mental health and poverty.
 Widely adopted, Social policy for children and families received the 2008 Best Edited Book Award from the Society for Research on Adolescence.